basilio/undergrid/README.md

 UnderGrid
 =========

-Fast and easy grid system for codign "responsive websites"
+Fast and easy grid system for codign responsive websites